OpenMS/pyopenms-docs/docs/source/glossary.rst

         Plural of spectrum.

     mass spectrum
         A mass spectrum is a plot of the ion signal as a function of the mass-to-charge ratio.
-A mass spectrum is produced by a single :term:`mass spectrometry<Mass spectrometry>` run.
+A mass spectrum is produced by a single :term:`MS` run.
 These spectra are used to determine the elemental or isotopic signature of a sample, the masses of particles and of molecules, and to elucidate the chemical identity or structure of molecules and other chemical compounds.
 OpenMS represents a one dimensional mass spectrum using the class `MSSpectrum <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1MSSpectrum.html>`_.

     m/z
         mass to charge ratio.